DiscipleTools/Documentation/local-setup/theme-phpunit-tests.md

 `./tests/install-wp-tests.sh local-test root root localhost:10063`

 Notes:
+- On localWP, make sure you are running from the "Open site shell" menu option, so the environment is loaded
-On localWP, remove `--protocal=tcp` on line \#141 of ./tests/install-wp-tests.sh
+- On localWP, remove `--protocal=tcp` on line \#141 of ./tests/install-wp-tests.sh
+- On localWP, you can get the database port from the browser url after opening adminer
-You may need to install svn: `sudo apt install subversion`
+- You may need to install svn: `sudo apt install subversion`

 ## Running the tests